450+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

-The DenTek Professional-Fit is the most straightforward recommendation for the majority of grinders.
-DenTek is one of the most recognized names in OTC dental guards, and this model represents their middle tier — not the slimmest, not the most premium, but the best combination of ease of fit, durability, and protection for moderate grinding.
-The boil-and-bite thermoplastic material molds to your specific bite pattern rather than forcing you into a generic arch, which meaningfully improves both comfort and effectiveness compared to one-size-fits-all guards.
+The DenTek Professional-Fit is the most straightforward recommendation for many moderate grinders.
+DenTek is one of the most recognized names in OTC dental guards, and this model sits in the practical middle of the category: more stable than a disposable guard, less expensive and less involved than an impression-kit custom guard.
+The boil-and-bite thermoplastic material molds to your bite pattern rather than forcing you into a generic arch, which can improve comfort compared with one-size-fits-all guards.

-The guard uses a two-layer construction: a hard outer shell to absorb impact and distribute grinding force, and a softer inner layer that rests against the teeth for comfort.
-This matches the construction logic of professional guards prescribed by dentists — just at a fraction of the price.
-For most people with mild-to-moderate bruxism, this level of protection is appropriate; severe grinders who are cracking guards quickly should consider the custom option below.
+The guard uses a two-layer construction: a firmer outer shell to absorb impact and distribute grinding force, and a softer inner layer that rests against the teeth for comfort.
+For many people with mild-to-moderate bruxism, this level of protection is a reasonable starting point; severe grinders who crack or chew through OTC guards quickly should consider the custom option below or ask a dentist about a prescription guard.

 Potential downside: At one guard per pack, you don’t have a backup if you lose it or if you need to re-mold.
-The boil-and-bite process requires some patience — follow the instructions exactly or the fit won’t set correctly.
+The boil-and-bite process requires patience, and forum discussions around OTC guards repeatedly flag fit problems, bulk, and partial coverage as reasons people stop wearing them.

 Best Disposable$25–$75